nobodyscripts/LeafBlowerScript/Readme.md

 - GUI
   - Added second col for mine view to help those on lower resolutions
   - Added options to control Debug and Verbose in general settings
+  - Fix check for updates not triggering properly

 - Mine
   - Modified brew travel to be more stable.